KJAERBYHF/Dathost-CS2-Control-Panel/README.md

 ### Welcome

 This is just a small project made because of RCON not working in CS2 as of right now.
+Code might not be optimal but it get's the work done.

 ### Features